 Eleventh Judicial Circuit’s Local Professionalism Panel

-Rumberger, Kirk & Caldwell partners Joshua Lerner, Myron Shapiro and associate Armando Hernandez have all been appointed to the inaugural Eleventh Judicial Circuit’s Local Professionalism Panels in and for Miami-Dade County.
+Rumberger, Kirk & Caldwell partners Joshua Lerner and Myron Shapiro have been appointed to the inaugural Eleventh Judicial Circuit’s Local Professionalism Panels in and for Miami-Dade County.

 The Florida Supreme Court Administrative Order enacted Local Professionalism Panels in each circuit across the state to hear and resolve professionalism complaints at the local level.
 The panels, which took effect in September 2014, receive, screen and act upon complaints of unprofessional conduct and work to improve professionalism by providing an informal educational process to address conduct inconsistent with the Standards of Professionalism and Civility.
 The panels are meant to act as a tool for promoting professionalism and providing learning opportunities for attorneys to understand the standards before a situation arises into a more serious issue.
 The rulings of the Panel are published on the websites for The Dade County Bar Association and The Eleventh Judicial Circuit Court.

 Professionalism Talks and RKC Walks the Walk